clulab/processors/docs/processors.md

 ### Annotating entire documents

-This code is also available in the `org.clulab.processors.ProcessorsScalaExample` object.
+This code is also available in the `org.clulab.processors.apps.ProcessorsScalaExample` object.

 ```scala
 package org.clulab.processors